anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

     }

-It is RECOMMENDED that object class names be lower cased, ASCII characters that use the "\_" (underscore) character as a word separator.
+It is RECOMMENDED that object class names be lowercased, ASCII characters that use the "\_" (underscore) character as a word separator.
-Though `objectClassName` is a string and [@!RFC9083] does define one object class name with a space separator (i.e. "ip network") usage of the space character or any whitespace or any other character that requires URL-encoding is NOT RECOMMENDED.
+Though `objectClassName` is a string and [@!RFC9083] does define one object class name with a space separator (i.e. "ip network"), usage of the space character or any whitespace or any other character that requires URL-encoding is NOT RECOMMENDED.
 When object class names are also used in URIs, extensions MUST specify that the names are to be URL-encoded as defined in [@!RFC3986] if the object class names contain any